ESP32-C3 SuperMini Antenna Mod

 - Complete ANNEX32-BASIC Code for the WiFi Logger

-Forget all what you think to know about ancient BASIC dialects … It’s worth taking a look at the ANNEX32 Firmware.
+Forget all what you think to know about ancient BASIC dialects … It’s worth taking a look at the <ANNEX32 Firmware>.

-The ANNEX32-BASIC code
+The ANNEX32-BASIC script:

 ' This program compares the WiFi signal strengths (RSSI) of two ESP32 modules.